concytec-pe/guidelines-cris-managers/docs/cerif_xml_publication_entity.rst

 Issue
 ^^^^^
-:Description: The issue of the publishing channel where this publication appeared
+:Descripción: The issue of the publishing channel where this publication appeared
 :Use: optional (0..1)
 :Representation: XML element ``Issue``
 :CERIF: the ResultPublication.Issue attribute (`<https://w3id.org/cerif/model#ResultPublication.Issue>`_)